-In the subsequent stages of the competition, the contestants will be asked to perform a specific piece:
+In the subsequent stages of the competition, the contestants will be asked to perform a specific repertoire:

-The pianists contestants will be asked to record a solo performance of one or more pieces from romantic or contemporary period (XIX or XX century) by following composers: Chopin, Liszt, Debussy, Ravel*
+Piano repertoire - one or more pieces from romantic or contemporary period (XIX or XX century) by any of the following composers: Schubert, Chopin, Liszt, Debussy, Ravel**

-* The specific pieces of the repertoire presented to the Jury of the competition are chosen freely by the competitors according to the requirements.
+** The repertoire presented to the Jury of the competition is chosen freely by the competitors according to the program requirements.
 It is up to the competitors to choose a repertoire (one piece or more) that fully represents their artistic, technical and expressive potential.

 5. VIDEO RECORDINGS

 The candidates are selected and judged based only on the submitted video recordings.
-The videos have to be a live recording, possibly without editing, especially for a recording without public.
+The videos have to be live recordings, possibly without editing, especially for a recording without public.
 The editing is acceptable only if the submitted video comes from a live concert with public and exclusively for the First Stage of the Competition.
 For the Second and the Third Stage of the competition the videos must be without editing.